gkjohnson/urdf-exporter-js/README.md

 generateCallback : ( object : Object3D ) => Object3D
 ```

 Callback used for generating URDF class equivalents.
 The function is expected to return a cloned version of the provided mesh or a URDF class describing the analogous object.
+The returned object must be the child object that will have children added to it.
+The generator will then find the root parent to add to the previously processed object.

 For example a custom three.js joint type could converted into a joint and link connection which can be run through the `URDFExporter`.

 ### postprocessCallback